telosnetwork/sqrl/README.md

 - **Ratify / Amend Governance Docs**: Sqrl allows you, the voter, to participate in ratifying and amending the Telos governance documents.
 Let your voice be heard!
 - **Works Across Chains**: Sqrl is the first wallet to add support for managing any EOS.IO blockchain in a single interface, such as Telos or EOS.
 - **Free User Account Creation**: Sqrl provides a simple wizard that allows new users to create their first Telos account on their own.
-- **ScatterJS Core Support**: Version 0.5.5 of Sqrl now allows users to sign transactions in web-based dApps using ScatterJS.
+- **ScatterJS Core Support**: Version 1.0.0 of Sqrl now allows users to sign transactions in web-based dApps using ScatterJS, called SqrlJS.
 Users of Sqrl no longer needs Scatter Desktop in order to authenticate and interact with their accounts for EOS.IO-based applications.

 **CORE FEATURES**:
 - **New Key Generation**: You can use Sqrl to generate new EOS.IO public and private key pairs.